Broome County Safety Perceptions: A Sociodemographic Analysis

 Limitations to this study may include sampling limitations, measurement and construct inconsistencies, and assumptions of utilizing a multiple linear regression model.
 The study may have been limited or skewed by the low number of individuals that continued to participate in the survey to completion.
 Individuals with more opinionated beliefs around safety and community trust may have decided to respond to the survey entirely or may have avoided completing the survey due to strong beliefs or feelings about phrasing or questions.
 This may have resulted in a more skewed dataset not representative of a wide range of beliefs.
 Additionally, respondents may have held response or social desirability bias when responding to the survey questions believing they were answering in a way that will be viewed favorably by others rather than indicating their true belief.
 The study may also have been limited by the constructs and selected measurements.
 Measures may have failed to capture the key concepts or left room for survey participants to form alternative interpretations of what each measure means.
 Finally, the assumptions of utilizing a multiple linear regression model may have limited the study data and conclusions that can be drawn from modeling as a linear model assumes a clear cut relationship between a predictor and the outcome.
 However, this may fail to incorporate levels of nuance that exist naturally in perceptions and beliefs from influences outside the evaluated demographics.

 Beyond the limitations of this study, a lack of relationship between demographic variables as predictors of community safety beliefs, feelings of trust, and distrust indicates a need for further exploration of what predictors influence safety perceptions.
 A lack of correlation as demonstrated in this study may imply that other existing factors influencing feelings of safety and trust are underrepresented and unexplored in existing research.
 This may signal a pivot towards exploring new relationships outside of basic demographic categories that may influence an individual’s perceptions.
-Important next steps however may be to verify demographic variables are not significant predictors of safety and trust beliefs with a larger sample size and more validated measures.
+However, building off of this study, important next steps include verifying demographic variables are not significant predictors of safety and trust beliefs with a larger sample size and more validated measures.
 Beyond confirming the validity of study results, future research may require evaluation of more nuanced influences of safety perceptions such as familial beliefs, media content consumed, and level of education.
-Evaluating the driving factors of apathy, lack of care, opinion, and thought related to safety and community trust may also require evaluation in order to devise measures that accurately unveil any existing differences in perceptions of safety and trust.
-Gaining a greater understanding of what key factors influence safety beliefs and perceptions of trust is key to effectively developing targeted interventions to increase safety and trust within communities.
+Exploring social cohesion, relationships with media, attitudes towards fairness and authority, and cultural influences of an individual may be interesting new variables to explore as influences of safety perceptions.
+Driving factors of apathy, lack of care, opinion, and thought related to safety and community trust may also require evaluation in order to devise measures that accurately unveil any existing differences in perceptions of safety and trust.
+Gaining this greater understanding of what key factors influence safety beliefs and perceptions of trust is key to effectively developing targeted interventions to increase safety and trust within communities.